tymondesigns/angular-locker/README.md

 ----------------------------

-### Switching drivers
+### Switching storage drivers

 There may be times where you will want to dynamically switch between using local and session storage.
-To achieve this, simply use the `driver()` setter to specify what storage driver you want to use, as follows:
+To achieve this, simply chain the `driver()` setter to specify what storage driver you want to use, as follows:

 ```js
 // put an item into session storage